Div290/BEEM1/README.md

 ## Requirements

 We built upon our code using the [huggingface transformers](https://huggingface.co/docs/transformers/en/index).
 To use our code install it.
-2.5.1, torch 1.4.0
+Transformers == 2.5.1, torch == 1.4.0.

 ## Training